-Northern Lights in Alta: How to See It Independently or on a Tour
+Seeing Northern Lights in Alta: Independently or on a Tour?

 Alta is known as the city of the Northern Lights — but does it deserve this self-appointed title?
 This post is dedicated to helping you decide just that.

-As one of the most northern cities in the world, Alta definitely has some solid rationale behind its claim to fame when it comes to the Northern Lights side of things.
-I mean, this city even has a cathedral named after them (with its architecture inspired by the dance of the lights).
+As one of the northernmost cities in the world, Alta definitely has some solid rationale behind its claim to fame when it comes to the Northern Lights side of things.
+I mean, this city even has a cathedral named after the phenomenon, its curving architecture inspired by the dance of the lights.

 But is Alta really that much better than other places in the Nordics to see the Northern Lights?
-Yes and no—this post will explain further.
+Yes and no — I know, that’s not very helpful, but this post will explain further.

-Of those four nights, I saw the Northern Lights once and went on a Northern Lights tour once—and coincidentally, those two did not coincide, as I’ll explain.
+Of those four nights, I saw the Northern Lights once and went on a Northern Lights tour once—and coincidentally, those two did not coincide, as I’ll explain more in the post.

 Before I describe my experience seeing Alta’s northern lights, I’ll explain more about the aurora’s importance in Alta and the best time to see the lights to help you plan your visit.